 - Cotton: It is derived from a plant fiber of a tropical plant.
 Cotton is the most common type of fabric and basis of over 30 types of textiles.
 It is naturally derived from the cotton plant and extremely durable.
 Cotton is also known as the fabric of life.
 Not only this, but it is also an extremely easy fabric to take care of and good for the environment.

-- Linen: Linen is a natural fiber derived from the fibers flax plant.
+- Linen: Linen is a natural fibre derived from the fibres flax plant.
 It is known and highly valued for its fresh and cool feel.
 Some fabrics like cotton or hemp are mistakenly called linen when woven in that fashion.
-It has been used for thousands of years and traced back to the ancient Greece.
+It has been used for thousands of years and traced back to ancient Greece.
 It’s cool and lightweight nature is perfect for summer months.

-- Silk: It is one of the oldest and most luxurious fabrics that first came up in china.
-This protein fiber is obtained from the cocoons of the mulberry moth.
+- Silk: It is one of the oldest and most luxurious fabrics that first came up in China.
+This protein fibre is obtained from the cocoons of the mulberry moth.
 The clothing material or dress material reflects light, giving it an extremely beautiful sheen.

-- Wool: It is a natural protein fiber derived from hair and fur of different animals, like bears, sheep, etc. The fibers are shorter than silk and generally tend to form a weave.
+- Wool: It is a natural protein fibre derived from hair and fur of different animals, like bears, sheep, etc. The fibres are shorter than silk and generally tend to form a weave.
 Wool is allergic but keeps one extremely warm.
 It might be itchy though and shrinks with regular wash especially in hot water.

 Nylon, velvet, hemp, cashmere are other dress materials.
 To know more download BYJU’S – The Learning App.